There never was a one-all silver bullet for looking after aquatic plants that thrive.

 This is all light that can be employed by plants for photosynthesis.

-Nowadays LED lights are spectacular at mimicking that.
+It turns out LED lights are spectacular at mimicking that.

 Photosynthetic Usable (or Utilizable) Radiation, measures the quality of light per application.
 PUR is unique for each aquatic plant species.